Short Sale List Prices

 Short Sale Definition

 Short sales happen when a bank agrees to accept less than the amount of the mortgage the seller owes to the bank.
+The home could appear to be above water, but if after the fees to sell are deducted, plus the mortgage, the funds are short, then it falls into short sale territory.
 The property may be encumbered by two loans or one loan.
 If it has two loans, both lenders must agree to accept a short sale.

 Why Banks Reject Short Sales

 Banks demand a plethora of documentation before approving a short sale.
 Contrary to popular belief, sellers do not need to be in foreclosure or have fallen behind in making mortgage payments, for a short sale to occur.
+A short sale agent who sells hundreds of short sales can probably tell if your short sale will be approved.
+Other agents might not have that ability.
 Here are reasons that banks turn down short sale requests:

 - Short Sale Offer Price is Too Low